NCIP/caarray/README.txt

     $ ant -Dproperties.file=<absolute path to install.properties file copy> deploy:local:install
   (replace "<absolute path to install.properties file copy>" with actual path) caArray will be installed locally and both caArray JBoss and grid service JBoss will be started automatically.

+  TODO: ARRAY-2371/ARRAY-2499 address the grid server install/configuration For now, download the jboss-5.1.0.GA distribution to whatever you set globoss.home to.

 You can now access the application at http://${jboss.server.hostname}:${jboss.server.port}/caarray.
 Default logins are